ReplicatorLabs/lua-datatable/README.md

 ## Tests

-Make sure you have the submodules available and run the `datatable.lua` file as a script to run the tests:
+Make sure you have the submodules available and run the `project.lua` file as a script to run the tests:

 ```
 git submodule update --init --recursive
-lua ./datatable.lua -v
+env LUA_DATATABLE_LEAK_INTERNALS=TRUE lua ./project.lua
 ```

 ## Roadmap